 It is my experience as a Free Scholar that has colored what I expect from current Free Scholars.
 I expect them to step up and lead.
 I hold the rank to high standards and won't sponsor people who I don't feel can reach those standards.

 Many of those FS who had stepped up were recognized and continued their leadership as OWS.
 JC and I were both in the OWS class of 2007.
-Most of the class of 2007 are now Peers and all are still around and very active.
+All of the class of 2007 are now Peers and all are still around and very active.
 A new wave of high quality OWS followed.
 The order revitalized and this new life even got some long missing OWS to return.
 At this point, the OWS gradually regained its role as leaders of the rapier community.
 I served as KRM starting in 2009 and received a Pelican in 2010.

 For the next 8 years after my 2007 elevation, the OWS was the top rapier award in the society.
 We were told by others, told by each other, and acted as is it was a Peerage in all but a technicality.
 A very large portion of Atlantia's OWS also received one of the three bestowed Peerages (a Pelican in my case).
 Then, the true rapier Peerage was created.
 Not every Kingdom had White Scarves, but most had an arguably equivalent order.
 There was much gnashing of teeth and a wide variety of responses across the society including closing of some orders to new members.

 Atlantia, correctly in my humble opinion, chose to keep its OWS open and continue to award it.
 The award had long been held to be the goal for people who wanted to be recognized for excellence in rapier.
 Closing it would have cut many people off from a long term goal they had set for themselves.